AMC Theatres Announces Reopening Plan, Time Travel

 However, while not as good as fifteen cents, AMC also plans to enact other special pricing for some concession deals and for classic movies.
 Both of those will go for $5, but these pricing plans will not affect new releases.
 In addition, they’re showering members of their rewards program, AMC Stubs, with bonuses.
 All AMC Stubs members, for example, will earn double points through Halloween of this year.
 And AMC Stubs A-List members, like me, have gotten an additional $10 in “bonus bucks.”
 Mama, we made it!

 On that note, A-List members have until December 1st to unpause their accounts before AMC does it for them.

 Theaters Going Back To The Future With Older Movies Like…Back to the Future

 The Goonies image via Amblin Entertainment and Warner Bros

-While there are some new releases to look forward to, including the much-shuffled Tenet, AMC will also be showing what it calls “library titles.”
+While there are some new releases to look forward to, including the much-shuffled Tenet, whose release date is delayed indefinitely, AMC will also be showing what it calls “library titles.”
 These are the ones that’ll cost you $5, by the way.
 They include actual classics like Back to the Future, The Empire Strikes Back, The Goonies, and Grease, as well as movies like Bloodshot and I Still Believe, both of which AMC inexplicably deems “beloved.”
 Sure, I guess.